Winter Maintenance

 • You do not need to carpet an area with grit to achieve the desired effect.
 ‘Dusting’ the grit sparingly from a shovel will achieve the same effect.

-• The salt should be used sparingly as a little goes a long way.
+• The grit should be used sparingly as a little goes a long way.

-West Sussex County Council will not refill empty bins and the Town Council are only able to assist once the town centre pavement clearance has been completed and if stocks allow.
+West Sussex County Council will not refill empty bins and the Town Council is only able to assist once the town centre pavement clearance has been completed and if stocks allow.

-The Council have a program of works to replace damaged or broken grit bins however, if a grit bin near you becomes empty or damaged, let us know online.
+The Council has a program of works to replace damaged or broken grit bins however, if a grit bin near you becomes empty or damaged, let us know online.

 If you would like to report that a grit bin is empty or damaged – please email communityservices@eastgrinstead.gov.uk.